 Training the Next Generation of Redistricting Experts

 CensusChannel’s staff (Tony Fairfax) was hired to be one of two project managers in a unique expert preparation session.
-The project was sponsored by Duke University’s Center for the Study of Race, Ethnicity and Gender in the Social Sciences (REGSS) and the Southern Coalition for Social Justice.
+The project was sponsored by Duke University’s Center for the Study of Race, Ethnicity and Gender in the Social Sciences (REGSS) and the Southern Coalition for Social Justice (SCSJ).
 The objective was to seek out quality persons with geographic information systems (GIS) experience and train them to be the “next generation of redistricting experts.”

 Develop a week long intensive training session